timlandolt/timlandolt/README.md

 ---

 I started programming by coding Minecraft plugins in Java when I was 14.
 From there on, I have looked into various fields.
-At the moment, my focus lies in full stack web development, as I currently work in this field.
+At the moment, my focus lies in full stack web development in the rails ecosystem, as I currently work in this field.
 In my free time I'm passionate about everything that can be done with Kotlin (if I happen to find time alongside fencing, playing bass, and scouting).

 📍 Basel, Switzerland<br>